0

 While we still don’t know everything about what cognitive functions B vitamins can improve and how, clinical studies back evidence that currently supports their use as food additives in more than 50 countries.

-And B vitamins are so crucial to brain growth and cognitive development that doctors around the world continue to prescribe B complex vitamins to pregnant women throughout pregnancy and nursing.
+And B vitamins are so crucial to brain growth and cognitive development that doctors around the world continue to administer B complex vitamins to pregnant women throughout pregnancy and nursing.

 The Birth of B-Vitamins